henry90/EE-629_IoT/README.md

 # EE-629_IoT
 Weekly Reports<br/>
 [2020-11-09] Installed pyang, PlantUML, GIMP, Pinta and ran the demos on Raspberry Pi.<br>
 Updated to macOS Big Sur.
-Experiencing unsupported version.
+Experiencing issues due to unsupported version.
 Working on it...<br>
 :<br>
 [2020-11-02] Installed Python packages which introduced at lession 8 on Mac and Raspberry Pi.<br>
 Installed XQuartz on Mac for SSH -Y.<br>